A dive into a few of our key papers - see below for the full list!

 The `exploration-exploitation' trade-off depends on the environment: stability favours exploiting knowledge to maximise gains; volatility favours exploring new options and discovering new outcomes.
 Here we proposed the hypothesis that tonic dopamine in the striatum, the basal ganglia's input nucleus, sets the current exploration-exploitation tradeoff.
 We first advance the idea of interpreting the basal ganglia output as a probability distribution function for action selection.
 Using computational models of the full basal ganglia circuit, we showed that, under this interpretation, the actions of dopamine within the striatum change the basal ganglia's output to favour the level of exploration or exploitation encoded in the probability distribution.
 We also found that our models predict striatal dopamine controls the exploration-exploitation trade-off if we instead read out the probability distribution from the target nuclei of the basal ganglia, where their inhibitory input shapes the cortical input to these nuclei.
 Finally, by integrating the basal ganglia within a reinforcement learning model, we showed how dopamine's effect on the exploration-exploitation trade-off could be measurable in a forced two-choice task.
 These simulations also showed how tonic dopamine can appear to affect learning while only directly altering the trade-off.

-Maggi, S. & Humphries, M. D. (2019) Independent population coding of the present and the past in prefrontal cortex during learning. bioRxiv: 668962
+Maggi, S. & Humphries, M. D. (2020) Independent population coding of the past and the present in prefrontal cortex during learning. bioRxiv: 668962

 Gilbertson, T., Humphries, M. D. & Steele, J. D. (2019) Maladaptive striatal plasticity and abnormal reward-learning in cervical dystonia.
 European Journal of Neuroscience, 50, 3191-3204.